Chained computerized adaptive testing for the Force Concept Inventory: Introduction

 Figure~\ref{Fig1} illustrates the Chain-CAT algorithm in the case when a student takes the tests for a course with seven administrations of the Chain-CAT.
 Each test is computerized adaptive, and each test length is relatively small (e.g., from 5 to 10 items).
 After the student takes Test 1, his or her proficiency level is estimated (represented as $\hat{\theta}_1$ in the figure), and it is used as collateral information for the item selection and proficiency estimation at Test 2.
 This procedure is continued sequentially from the next test to the final test (Test 7).

 Several researchers have studied the development of a CAT-based formative assessment system.
 Veldkamp \textit{et al.} \cite{Veldkamp2011} discussed the viability of a computerized adaptive learning system which responds to students based upon their test results.
 Choi and McClenen \cite{Choi2020} developed and analyzed the validity and efficiency of an adaptive formative assessment system based on CAT with the time series proficiency estimation utilizing Bayesian networks.
 Yang \textit{et al.} \cite{Yang2022} developed a formative assessment system based on CAT and learning memory cycle.
-While there have been previous studies such as these, our goal is to construct an algorithm from our novel design of chaining collateral information as described above and to put it to practical use in the context of physics education research.
+While there have been previous studies such as these, our goal is to construct an algorithm from our design of chaining collateral information as described above and to introduce its practical application in the context of physics education research.

+The objectives of Heckler and Sayre \cite{Heckler2010} and our Chain-CAT are partially aligned, particularly in terms of tracking student understanding.
+However, the methods employed differ significantly.
+Heckler and Sayre \cite{Heckler2010} repeatedly administered individual questions to randomly selected groups of students and analyzed changes in the correct response rate of each question.
+In contrast, our approach employs a CAT-based system in which the test consists of multiple questions.
+The selection of those questions varies depending on student's responses and the analysis is based on the proficiency estimates derived from those responses.

 The objective of this study is to examine the feasibility of the Chain-CAT version of the FCI (Chain-CAT FCI).
-Specifically, our research questions are: (i) How much does collateral information improve the test efficiency when it is used to sequentially link the results of each CAT administration? (ii) Is it possible to shorten the total test length of Chain-CAT FCI in a course to be less than that of the full FCI conducted as the pre- and post-test (60 items)?
+Specifically, our research questions are: (i) How much does collateral information improve the test efficiency when it is used to sequentially link the results of each CAT administration? (ii) Is it possible to shorten the total test length of Chain-CAT FCI in a course to be less than that of the full FCI conducted as the pre- and post-test (60 items) without compromising test accuracy and precision?
 Under what conditions is this possible? (iii) Do the 30 FCI items comprise a sufficient item bank for the effective use of Chain-CAT?
 If not, what improvement is necessary?
 The focus of this paper is on the analysis of the feasibility of the Chain-CAT FCI using numerical simulations.
 The development of feedback methods to deliver formative assessment will be the subject of future work.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:Method}, we present the design of the algorithm for Chain-CAT and the numerical simulation procedure analyzing its efficiency.
 In Sec.~\ref{sec:Result}, we describe the simulation results and discuss the feasibility of the Chain-CAT FCI.
 Finally, in Sec.~\ref{sec:Discussion}, we summarize this study and discuss limitations and future work.